Milypm/private-events/README.md

 ![img_3](./app/assets/app-images/img3.png)

-> I created a Ruby on Rails application for a site where users can create accounts (just with a username) and events, using ActiveRecord associations to create many to many relationships between the models.
+> I created a Ruby on Rails application for a site where users can create accounts (just with a username) and events through ActiveRecord associations having many to many relationships between the models.

 - Consists of three models: user, event, and event_attending, five controllers: users, events, home, sessions, and event_attendings, and four main views: home, users, sessions, and events.
 - User authentication and sessions are built from scratch.
-- A user must registered and log in to be able to see the events, create and attend events.
+- A user must be registered and logged in to be able to see, create and attend events.
 - A user can edit or delete her/his own account, and her/his own events.
-- A user can attend multiple events, and unattend them.
+- A user can attend / unattend multiple events.

 ## Built With
 - Ruby (v.
 2.7.2 / 3.0.0)